raphbibus/handbook/09-tools.md

 Both channels are standard channels every newly added team member joins.
 If you haven't joined yet, please do so.

 #review-1 is used by all teams that have something new to present to everybody.
-If your team is releasing a new feature or has to show off new development experiences, that’s where you should present.
-Please use @channel to announce your session, providing a Google Meet link and date/time.
+Reviews take place every 4 weeks (check the team calendar for details) and are open to join for everybody.
+Each product team has a 20 minute slot to show the last weeks’ progress and share thoughts with people from other teams.
+Each product team must send at least one attendee apart from their PO.
+It will be their responsibility to update all not attending team members on what’s been shared.

 ### #thomann-universe, #tech-talk and #bauchpinselei